goncharov-vlad/spa-router/README.md

 After configuring the router just use links as usually

-When link is clicked, the router matches link path to each path template from route stack and when path template is matched the router executes its action passing data as first parameter.
+When link is clicked, the router matches link path to each path template from route stack and when path template is matched the router executes its action passing data from path as first parameter.

 __Example__:
 ```html